devdogio/RucksackDocs/docs/Collections/CollectionAPI.md

 collection.OnAddedItem += (sender, result) =>
 {
     // result.affectedSlots = The slots changed by this action.
 If the stack is split between multiple slots this will return you all the modified slots.

+    foreach (int slotIndex in result.affectedSlots)
+    {
+        // Get the amount of items in the slot that was changed var amount = collection.GetAmount(slotIndex);

+        // Grab the item at a given lot var itemInstance = collection[slotIndex];

+        // Grab item definition from item instance. var itemDefinition = itemInstance.itemDefinition;

+        // For more methods see API above.
+    }
 };
 ```